Skip to content

 Input Parameters

-• creditCustomersCount (number): Number of customers with credit
+• creditCustomersCount (number): Number of credit customers

-• totalCreditBaseline (number): Base credit amount
+• totalCreditBaseline (number): Baseline credit amount

 • creditCustomerTypes (string): Types of credit customers

-• creditTypicalDays (number): Typical credit duration
+• creditTypicalDays (number): Typical credit duration in days

-• weeklyRecoveryTarget (number): Weekly recovery goal
+• weeklyRecoveryTarget (number): Target recovery amount per week

-• targetCustomers (number): Target customer count
+• targetCustomers (number): Target number of customers

-• creditGivenToday (number): Credit extended today
+• creditGivenToday (number): Credit amount given today

-• creditRecoveredToday (number): Credit recovered today
+• creditRecoveredToday (number): Credit amount recovered today

-• microActionType (string): Type of micro-action taken
+• microActionType (string): Type of micro-action performed

-• microActionScript (string): Script for micro-action
+• microActionScript (string): Script or details of micro-action

 • microActionAttempted (boolean): Whether micro-action was attempted